Open-Building-Management/emoncms/DOCS.md

 - the eclipse mosquitto broker
 - redis as a data buffer when writing to disk on timeseries
 - three main workers to achieve background operations : emoncms_mqtt, service-runner and feedwriter
+- the sync_upload service to automatically upload feeds from an emoncms instance to another one and keep then synchronised

 For more information, see https://github.com/emoncms/emoncms